O&P on Insurance Claims

 If you’ve ever made a roofing claim on your homeowner’s insurance, chances are you’ve heard your roofing company or general contractor talk about O&P?
 O&P stands for “Overhead and Profit”.
 In the context of roofing and exterior services, it refers to the portion of your claim that covers the project management and overhead expense involved in managing your renovation project.

 What O&P covers

 Who decides if O&P is included?

 While the Texas Department of Insurance provides a guideline of what insurance companies should cover.
 However, the insurance companies themselves determine whether project management is necessary.
 When O&P is excluded, it is up to the service provider or property owner to provide justification for adding it to the claim.

 “Your team was so helpful.
 When we had trouble with our insurance claim, you provided the photos and information they needed to eventually approve it.
 Our project manager was so knowledgeable.
 I’m glad we had you on our side.”

 Most reputable insurance companies understand the complexity of project management after a storm and are willing to pay for it.
 Although, there are valid reasons to question it as well.
-Unfortunately, Texas does not require roofing companies and many trades to be licensed, and as a result, Dallas-Fort Worth has more than their share of unscrupulous companies making false claims.
+Unfortunately, Texas does not require roofing companies and many trades to be licensed, and as a result, Dallas-Fort Worth and Austin, TX have more than their share of unscrupulous companies making false claims.
 These fly-by-night companies abused the system and caused insurance companies to be more stringent in evaluating what they agree to cover.

 What if my O&P claim is denied